alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

 It was a useful reminder that HTML is enormous, and I only know a tiny fraction of it.
 I'd been aware of the marquee tag for over a decade, but I thought it was just for horizontally scrolling text.
-I didn't know about any of these attributes or methods -- so how much stuff am I missing on the bits of HTML I do use on a day-to-day basis?
+I didn't know about any of these attributes or methods -- so how much stuff am I missing on the bits of HTML I actually use on a day-to-day basis?

 And although I'm never going to use my newfound knowledge of the marquee tag, I did learn some things which might actually be useful in a real project – including the right-to-left script modifier, and some stuff around the "reduce motion" accessibility settings which I'm using in this post.